SSG-DRD-IOT/lab-eis-configurations-overview/understanding_ri_to_eis_conversion.md

 touch $EIS_HOME/VideoAnalytics/classifiers/restrictedzonenotifier.py
 ```

+### System wide configuration
+All of the runtime configurations for the docker containers in the EIS system are stored within etcd, a key value store that serves as a central repository for configuration.

+Etcd reads in a configuration file located at
+**docker_setup/provision/config/etd_pre_load.json**

+The containers that are configured here include:
+* VideoInvestion
+* VideoAnalytics
+* Visualizer
+* InfluxDBConnector
+* Kapacitor
+* FactoryControlApp
+* ImageStore

 ### Create the Application Configuration JSON file

-In the **$EIS_HOME/docker_setup/config/algo_config** create a file named **restricted_zone_notifier.json**.
+In the **$EIS_HOME/docker_setup/provision/config/etd_pre_load.json** file named **restricted_zone_notifier.json**.
 This file will contain a JSON object that defines the video sources, preprocessing trigger location and the classifier function location.

 When launching the reference implementation normally parameters such as the model to use, any library plugins, the hardware to run inference on, and the location of the input file are set on the command line: